jkstill/src-obj-idx/README.md

 # Examples

-Find all objects in a BTEQ	file, and get dependendent objects as well.
+## Find all objects in a BTEQ	file, and get first level dependendent objects as well.

 ```bash